joinpursuit/AC_4_Web/bridge/lessons/04_functions_i.md

 ## Lesson

-Functions are one of the most powerful features of javascript.
+Functions are one of the most powerful features of JavaScript.
 Today we will begin to learn about their different uses.

 A function is a reusable block of code.
 To create a function, we use the `function` keyword, followed by a name of our choosing, followed by parentheses, followed by the code block.
 This is called defining a function.